Abbey Mausoleum (Arlington County, Virginia): Closure and demolition

 Tavenner attempted to sell Abbey Mausoleum several times.
 The Marine Corps wanted to buy the land, but Congress declined to appropriate the funds.
 A private cemetery agreed to take over operation of the site, but only if the mausoleum and land were donated to it.
 Arlington National Cemetery officials declined to purchase it because it was outside the cemetery's boundaries.

 The Marine Corps secured a $1.9 million appropriation from Congress to acquire Abbey Mausoleum in 1995.
-In November of that year, the United States Army Corps of Engineers began administering the tomb.
+In November of that year, the United States Army Corps of Engineers began administering the mausoleum.
 A plan for identifying and contacting descendants, providing for private disinterment and reburial, and for relocating all remaining graves was then devised.

 A U.S. federal court approved the burial relocation plan in December 2000.
 By this time, only 283 people were still interred at the mausoleum, according to the Corps of Engineers.
 The Corps located 109 relatives of the dead, but only 10 made their own arrangements for disinterment and reburial.
 The Corps moved the remaining bodies and ashes to a mausoleum at National Memorial Park, a cemetery in Idylwood near Falls Church, Virginia.
 Although still structurally sound, demolition of the structure occurred on February 5, 2001.